TACOM HQ®

 • 3,000 Round 6mmCM Structured Barrel

-• 30-round Group from 3x factory ammos shot every 30-35s
+• 30-round group from a Structured 6mmCM with +3,000 rounds and three (3) different factory ammos shot every 30-35s

 Bottom group Sig Sauer 107gr Marksman